magicleap/developer-portal-docs/docs/guides/unity/spaces/spaces-api-overview.md

 ## Export Spaces

-The `MLSpace.ExportSpace(in MLSpace.SpaceInfo info, out MLSpace.SpaceData exportData)` function exports a MLSpace into a binary data format that can be saved and later used for import.
+The `MLSpace.ExportSpace(...)` function exports a MLSpace into a binary data format that can be saved and later used for import.
 The `ExportSpace` method requires an instance of the `MLSpace.SpaceInfo` struct as input parameter, and it outputs an instance of the `MLSpace.SpaceData` struct.

 | Parameter | Description |
 | --- | --- |
 | `in MLSpace.SpaceInfo info` | This input parameter is an instance of the `MLSpace.SpaceInfo` struct.
 It specifies the `SpaceId` of the MLSpace that is being exported.
 The `SpaceId` uniquely identifies an MLSpace. |
 | `out MLSpace.SpaceData exportData` | This output parameter is an instance of the `MLSpace.SpaceData` struct.
 It contains the exported data of the MLSpace, which can be saved to a file for later use. |

-#### Permissions
+### Permissions

 Before the `ExportSpace` method can be used, the `com.magicleap.permission.SPACE_IMPORT_EXPORT` permission must be requested at runtime.
 Without this permission, the function call will fail.

-#### Returns
+### Returns

 - `MLResult.Ok` Export was successful.
 - `MLResult.InvalidParam` One or more input parameters are not valid.